 Papillomas that grow in the digestive tract can also cause vomiting and a loss of appetite.
 They sometimes also protrude from a parrot’s vent and can be seen when the parrot strains while defecating.

 Intestinal parasites are common in parrots.
-There are lots of various parasites that affect parrots, including:
+Various parasites affect parrots, including:

 - Inability to absorb nutrients